 The Court Street Workforce Housing Project will:

-- Develop 68 units of affordable housing that will be home to 120 people;
+- Develop 64 affordable housing units that will be home to 120 people;

 - Support Portsmouth businesses’ ability to attract and retain employees;